Floruit-Entertainment/FloruitDatabase/README.md

 `FloruitDB` simplifies JDBC usage and connection management, offering a fluent and secure API for interacting with **MySQL** databases, prioritizing **maximum performance** and ease of maintenance.

-- Created by Haniel Fialho and Floruit Entertainment, FloruitDatabase (FloruitDB) is a registered trademark of Floruit Entertainment.
-All rights reserved.

 ---

 ## ✨ Key Features